Doctor of Occupational Therapy (Entry-Level)

 • GRE test scores are not required.

-• For prerequisite equivalency approvals, email ot@twu.edu the course title, university attended, and course description.
+• For prerequisite equivalency approvals, email ot@twu.edu with the course title, university attended, and course description.

 • Prerequisite Courses:

 • Anatomy and Physiology I & II Lecture / Lab- Principles of the structure and functions of the human body.
-(TCCN BIOL 2401 & BIOL 2402) You can take separate Anatomy and Physiology courses with labs but you cannot mix an A&P course and then the separate Anatomy or Physiology course
+(TCCN BIOL 2401 & BIOL 2402) You can take separate Anatomy and Physiology courses with labs but you cannot mix an A&P part I or ll course and then add a separate Anatomy or Physiology course.
+Requires a minimum of 8 credit hours total for both lectures and labs.

 • Competency in Medical Terminology demonstrated by a passing grade in a medical terminology course (college credit or continuing education certificate).
 This may be submitted after acceptance, prior to OTD program entry.
 This course is not a part of your prerequisite GPA.

-• Complete a minimum of 20 contact hours with one licensed occupational therapist, (not an occupational therapy assistant), within two years of application.
-You will enter those hours into OTCAS, separate log is not necessary.
+• Complete a minimum of 20 contact hours with an Occupational Therapy Practitioner (OTP; OTR or COTA) You will enter those hours into OTCAS, a separate log is not necessary.

 • A minimum of three evaluator/references.
-One reference must be from the licensed occupational therapist that you observed for 20 hours.
+One reference must be from the OTP that you observed for 20 hours.
 The other two evaluators should be academic and/or professional references.
 Applicants should select evaluators that will show their breadth of experience from different sites or institutions.

 • All students in the TWU OTD Program must comply with background checks, random drug screening, and immunization requirements in order to progress through experiential learning and fieldwork.

-2. You must submit your transcripts from all schools attended to the Office of Admissions Processing at Texas Woman's University.
+3. You must submit your transcripts from all schools attended or your application may be delayed.

 1. Apply to The TWU School of Occupational Therapy through OTCAS.
 If you experience technical difficulty completing the OTCAS application, visit the OTCAS help page.